Non Sequitur by Wiley Miller for October 30, 2009

 28. Missing large

-SClark55 Premium Member over 14 years ago
+SClark55 Premium Member about 15 years ago

 Aposteriori, going back a few hours to your remark about, among other things, liberal stereotypes… Does it occur to you that in the preceding paragraph you employed a number of conservative stereotypes?